Domaine Léon Boesch - Alsace Pinot Gris Le Coq 2023

 About the estate:

-Matthieu Boesch returned to the estate in 1999 and quickly decided to take the plunge into organic and biodynamic farming, obtaining certification in 2006.
-However, virtuous practices are one thing, but it took more time for the wines to find their balance in the glass, for the extra acidity and tension to support each other in the long term.
-Over the last two vintages, we feel that this is now the case.
+Upon returning to the estate in 1999, Matthieu Boesch quickly decided to make the switch to organic and biodynamic farming, earning certification as early as 2006.
+However, while these sustainable practices are one thing, it took more time for the wines to find their balance in the glass—for the added acidity and structure to develop depth and complexity.
+For the past two vintages, we’ve found that this is now the case.
 Good news!

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France